Keningau District: Etymology

 The name Keningau is derived from the locally-abundant Javanese cinnamon tree (Cinnamomum burmannii) which is locally known as Koningau.

 History

 Keningau was one of the most important administrative centres for the British North Borneo in the early years of the 20th century.
 The Japanese also used Keningau as a government centre during their occupation in the Second World War.
 The village of Nuntunan near Apin-Apin was numbered "44" in the British administration.
 The number stated the distance about 44 kilometres from Tenom as well as Tambunan, Penampang and Kota Kinabalu towns.
 Nuntunan was also called the "Office" because the British administration building was on the banks of the Apin-Apin River.
 The Japanese took over the building for their own administration during the occupation.

 Geography

 The district of Keningau covers an area of 3,533 square kilometres and is located in a valley bordered to the west by the Crocker Range and to the south and east by the Mount Trus Madi.
+It was surrounded by Tambunan to the north, Tenom to the southwest, Nabawan to the southeast, Ranau to the northeast, and Papar to the northwest.